elstc/cakephp-migration-manager/README.md

 ## IMPORTANT NOTICE

-This plugin can be run migration from the web browser directly, You install this only when CUI cannot be used due to server restrictions.
+This plugin can be run migration from the web browser directly so some operation may deleting/breaking data,
+You install this only when CUI cannot be used due to server restrictions.
 Also, when installing, setup authentication and authorization appropriately, so that unauthorized users cannot execute it.

+## Features

+- List of Application / Plugins migration statuses
+- Run migrate / rollback a migration
+- Show migration file

 ## Installation